EwelinaKopacz/Multi-Step-Form-React/README.md

 ## Solutions
-By creating this project I had an opportunity to practice/learn:
+When creating this project I had an opportunity to practice/learn:
 * using Styled Components
 * how to style inputs like radio and checkbox
-* how to style progress bar to works on each browser in a correct way
+* how to style progress bar to work on each browser in a correct way
 * creating inputs elements based on data in JSON file
 * another way to check if data in inputs is correct before sending the form
 * to build reusable code by splitting it in a small chunks
 * using enum object

 ### Project preview